flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 flatpak install https://github.com/flameshot-org/flameshot/releases/download/v0.9.0/org.flameshot.Flameshot-0.9.0.x86_64.flatpak
 ```

-And for runing it you should do
+And for running it you should do

 ```sh
 flatpak run org.flameshot.Flameshot